Ernanm280/azure-network-protocols/README.md

 **2. Configuring a Firewall (Network Security Group)**
-- Initiate a perpetual/non-stop ping from the Windows 10 VM to the Linux VM.
-- Open the Network Security Group (NSG) associated with the Linux VM and disable inbound ICMP traffic.
-- Return to the Windows 10 VM and observe the ICMP traffic and command line ping activity in Wireshark.
-- Re-enable inbound ICMP traffic in the NSG.
-- Back in the Windows 10 VM, observe the ICMP traffic and ping activity resuming in Wireshark.
-- Stop the ping activity.

 For this part of the lab, I initiated a continuous ping from the Windows 10 VM to the Ubuntu VM using Command Prompt and the `ping -t` command.
 This caused the ping to run nonstop so that I could analyze the traffic in real time in Wireshark.
-While the ping was running, I disabled inbound ICMP traffic in the Network Security Group linked to the Linux VM.
+While the ping was running, I disabled inbound `ICMP` traffic in the Network Security Group linked to the Linux VM.
 After disabling the rule, I returned to the Windows 10 VM and observed that the ping requests began to fail, and Wireshark showed that reply packets were no longer being received.
-This confirmed that the NSG was successfully blocking inbound ICMP traffic.
-I then went back to the NSG settings and re-enabled the inbound ICMP rule.
+This confirmed that the `NSG` was successfully blocking inbound `ICMP` traffic.
+I then went back to the `NSG` settings and re-enabled the inbound `ICMP` rule.
 After enabling it again, I returned to the Windows 10 VM and observed that the ping replies resumed, and Wireshark showed reply packets being received again.
 This demonstrated how Network Security Groups can control and filter network traffic.
 Once finished, I stopped the continuous ping in Command Prompt.

 <img width="624" height="555" alt="image" src="https://github.com/user-attachments/assets/fc9719cf-d706-4871-8813-325d3d813736" />
 <img width="1794" height="1087" alt="image" src="https://github.com/user-attachments/assets/6f38a1a0-cb20-4205-83f8-6a2371de62d4" />